 From time to time, the Company may be exposed to claims and legal actions in the normal course of business, some of which may be initiated by the Company.
-As of February 28, 2014, no material claims were outstanding.
+As of February 28, 2015, the Company has signed a lease for its premises in Toronto which it has subleased out.
+In the event the tenant does not pay rent as due the Company would be liable for the shortfall.
+The lease expires on June 30, 2015.